Age-Related Macular Degeneration, aka AMD, is a Serious Eye Disease That Can Lead to Vision Loss

-The best way to detect and manage AMD is with routine eye examinations, which allows Dr. Dittman or Dr. Nock to detect early progressive changes.
+The best way to detect and manage AMD is with routine eye examinations, which allows our doctors to detect early progressive changes.
 The earlier treatable AMD changes are detected, the better their prognosis.

 Age-related macular degeneration can take a significant toll on your central vision, where drusen (waste products) form and are deposited.
 However, AMD rarely causes total blindness on its own.
 Despite this, the loss of central vision can have a major impact on your quality of life.

 The American Optometric Association (AOA) recommends annual or bi-annual eye exams for healthy children and adults, or annual eye exams for seniors.
 In addition to comprehensive eye exams, Dittman Eyecare offers Macula Risk® PGx Genetic Testing, which assists in determining a patient’s risk of developing AMD, and supports the accuracy of appropriate treatment options based on the patient’s genetic profile.
 Schedule your eye exam today.

 AMD is the slow degradation of the light cells in your eye.
 It occurs on the macula, which is the part of the eye primarily responsible for central vision.

 It erodes your central vision, creating blind spots and areas where vision is blurry or hazy.

 There is no known exact cause of AMD other than that it develops over time with age.